-The subject and issuer fields of the certificate comply with X.500 distinguished name and the attribute type shall comply with the ITU-T X.509, Baseline Requirements, and RFC 5280.
+The subject distinguished name and issuer distinguished name fields of the certificates comply with ITU-T X.500 distinguished name and the attribute types of the distinguished name comply with the ITU-T X.509, Baseline Requirements, and RFC 5280.

-The content of Issuer DN field of the self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates issued by HiPKI RCA shall be identical to the Subject DN of the self-signed certificates.
+The encoded content of the issuer distinguished name field of self-signed certificates, self-issued certificates, subordinate CA certificates, and cross-certificates issued by HiPKI RCA shall be byte-for-byte identical with the encoded form of the subject distinguished name field of the HiPKI RCA self-signed certificate.

-In the self-signed certificate, the Subject DN includes three attributes, namely "commonName", "organizationName", and "countryName", described as follows:
+In the HiPKI RCA self-signed certificates, the subject distinguished name field includes three attributes, namely "commonName", "organizationName", and "countryName", described as follows: